 Violation of Wage and Hour Laws

-When violations of this kind are widespread, the situation could give rise to a purported class action lawsuit.
-We can advocate on behalf of our client or clients in class action litigation.
+When violations of this kind are widespread, the situation could give rise to a class- action lawsuit.
+We can advocate for our client or clients in class-action litigation.

 Trying to Resolve the Issue Before Taking Legal Action

 Many employment contracts and collective bargaining agreements require the parties to try to resolve their disputes out of court before filing a lawsuit.